Generic Name: clonazepam (kloe NAZ e pam)

 What other drugs will affect clonazepam?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking clonazepam with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking clonazepam with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with clonazepam, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.